 At the end of the Show plants used in the horticulture display are available to buy.
-You can pre-order the plants from 9 September by contacting Geoffrey Fuller on 0438 838 031.
-Succulents, shrubs, ornamental grasses, perennials, specialty trees, groundcovers, fruit trees, Australian natives and more are on offer for sale.
+Succulents, shrubs, potted annuals, pots of daffodil and tulip bulbs, palms, orchids ornamental grasses, perennials, specialty trees, groundcovers, Australian natives and more are on offer for sale.

 Sponsored by The Bowden Group

 Feast your eyes on photographs from some of the best of Australian photographers.
 Selected from 1,500 entries from all over Australia and catering for locals will be some 500 prints featuring subjects such as people, landscape, nature in both black and white and colour.

 Photography is becoming a fashionable collectors’ item, and many of those on display will be for sale.